akochnev/ocp4-upi-helpernode/quickstart.md

 ## Run the ansible playbook

-Run the ansible playbook to setup your helper node
+Run the ansible playbook to setup your helper node:

 ```
 ansible-playbook -e @vars.yaml tasks/main.yml
 ```

-After the playbook has completed, execute `helpernodecheck` to get info about your environment and some install help
+After the playbook has completed, execute `helpernodecheck` to get info about your environment and some install help:

 ```